-What's the best cross fitness flooring?
+What's the best flooring for CrossFit?

 Most cross fitness exercise areas are equipped with a dense rubber flooring material.
 Thickness, texture, firmness and tile/mat/roll size of the rubber, however, varies greatly from center to center.
 Here, we'll break down the pros and cons of each of those categories.